A mindset of service: M&E systems that win accolades from program management teams

 Changing M&E ways for the better

-The biggest change M&E specialists can make to engender appreciation for M&E’s role has to do with mindset.
-It has to do with how they view M&E vis-à-vis the project’s sector activities.
-Specifically, it has to do with viewing M&E as being in service to the project.
+The biggest change M&E specialists can make to engender appreciation has to do with mindset.
+No, not the program management team’s mindset, my dear M&E specialists.
+It has to do with how you, the M&E-er, view M&E vis-à-vis the program’s sector activities.
+Specifically, it has to do with viewing M&E as being in service to the program.

-M&E practitioners understand that the M&E system exists to monitor, evaluate, and maximize the results of the project so, in that sense, they are already aware that M&E exists to serve the project.
+Sure, M&E practitioners understand that the M&E system exists to monitor, evaluate, and maximize the results of the program.
+In that sense, they’re already aware that M&E exists to serve the program.

-But when it comes down to the details, this service orientation sometimes appears to disappear somewhere along the way and M&E reverts to habits that justified how it was traditionally viewed, namely “as a bean-counting – almost auditing – activity, concerned mostly with making demands for data, compiling numbers, and creating endless indicator tables, charts, graphs, and reports… directed at complying with the demands of far-removed donors” (Shejavali 2021b).
+But when it comes down to the practical details, this service orientation often disappears somewhere along the way and M&E reverts to habits that justified how it’s traditionally viewed, namely “as a bean-counting – almost auditing – activity, concerned mostly with making demands for data, compiling numbers, and creating endless indicator tables, charts, graphs, and reports… directed at complying with the demands of far-removed donors” (Shejavali 2021b).

-Instead, truly being in service implies that M&E practitioners view the rest of the project team as an internal client, with the M&E role being to serve that client in a way that makes their interaction with the M&E system as user-friendly as possible.
+Instead, truly being in service implies that M&E practitioners view the rest of the program team as an internal client, with the M&E role being to serve that client in a way that makes their interaction with the M&E system as user-friendly and beneficial as possible.

-In practical terms, this means setting the M&E system up to be inclusive, straightforward, coherent, and seamlessly integrated with project operations.
-Such an approach involves the co-creation of the M&E approach, including with regard to the M&E system’s objectives and principles.
+In practical terms, this means setting the M&E system up to be inclusive, straightforward, coherent, and as seamlessly integrated with ongoing project operations as possible.
+Such an approach involves a co-creation of the M&E approach, including with regard to the M&E system’s objectives and principles.

 [RELATED RESOURCE: For a guide on how to set up such a system, download my free 3 no-hassle steps towards a practical and effective M&E system.
 The pdf guide is available via the TolaData site here (just look for the word “gift” in the first paragraph).]

-Being in service to the project also implies being transparent about where the various M&E processes and tools fit in the overarching framework.
+Being of true service to the program also implies being transparent about where the various M&E processes and tools fit in the overarching framework.

-This helps make every touchpoint that internal and external stakeholders have with the M&E system one that fits into a intelligible framework and that ultimately serves the management team’s project steering and project adaptation and improvement needs.
+This helps make every touchpoint that internal and external stakeholders have with the M&E system one that fits into an intelligible framework and that ultimately serves the management team’s program steering and adaptation-for-improvement needs.

 M&E practitioners who take this approach help orient the profession towards “serving as a management tool for project decision-makers rather than being a checkbox exercise that projects only comply with in order to keep the money rolling in” (TolaData 2022).

-And that translates to winning appreciation – if not accolades – from project management and the project team at large.
+And that translates to winning appreciation – if not accolades – from management and from the program team at large.

 Conclusion